nicholas-long/environment/zet/20231005213930/README.md

 20231007140839 references to sudo and other considerations for scripts running within a docker 20231007144438 automated testing
-20231007144749 integration test for dockerfile
+20231007144749 integration test for dockerfile 20231007202209 enabling CGI as an API interface on apache
 ```

 ` zet/20231005213930/README.md `